pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

 Code next to Markup was a bad idea right?
 Not really.
-As it turns out, having UI code in your views when your views are small (components) makes a ton of sense.
+As it turns out, having your UI code in your views when they are small (components) makes a ton of sense.

-Don't take our word for it though, give it a whirl for yourself.
+Don't take our word for it though.
+Give it a whirl for yourself.
 There's a decent chance you'll agree.
 [https://facebook.github.io/react/docs/getting-started.html](https://facebook.github.io/react/docs/getting-started.html)

 ## The Project Requirements

-We're going to take you through building a Hot or Not style application tailored to sports and esports plays.
+We're going to step through building a Hot or Not style of application tailored to sports plays.

 The three main components are:

-### Submit a Play
+#### Submit a Play

 User should be able to submit a new play.
 The play will have a title, description, and Youtube URL.

-### Vote on Plays
+#### Vote on Plays

 User should be able to see two plays and vote for one of them.